Coaching & Support Staff

 • Biography

-Brown debuted as a coach with Allan Hancock College in 2007, before getting his first managerial job with the Las Cruces Vaqueros of the Continental Baseball League in 2010.
+Brown began his coaching career at Allan Hancock College in 2007 before earning his first managerial position in 2010 with the Las Cruces Vaqueros of the Continental Baseball League.

-Before accepting the Titans managerial position, Brown served as the Hitting Coach for the Pioneer League's Missoula PaddleHeads in 2021.
-With his help, the PaddleHeads went 66-32 during the regular season which culminated with a Pioneer League Championship.
-Their .673 winning percentage during the regular season was the highest of any franchise in all professional baseball.
+In 2021, Brown served as the Hitting Coach for the Missoula PaddleHeads of the Pioneer League.
+With his support, the PaddleHeads posted a league-best 66–32 record and captured the Pioneer League Championship.
+Their .673 winning percentage was the highest across all of professional baseball that season.

-As a player, Brown was an outfielder at the University of Oklahoma, where he hit .362 in 1995 on route to a berth in the College World Series.
-Later that year, he signed a professional contract with the Frontier League’s Springfield Capitals.
-After a strong finish to the season, Brown had his contract purchased by the Kansas City Royals organization.
+As a player, Brown starred as an outfielder at the University of Oklahoma, hitting .362 in 1995 and helping lead the Sooners to the College World Series.
+That same year, he began his professional career with the Frontier League’s Springfield Capitals before having his contract purchased by the Kansas City Royals organization.

-Brown is no stranger to baseball north of the border as he suited up for the Northern League’s Winnipeg Goldeyes (2000-2002), and then the Canadian Baseball League’s Saskatoon Legends (2003).
+He’s no stranger to Canadian baseball, having played for the Northern League’s Winnipeg Goldeyes (2000–2002) and the Canadian Baseball League’s Saskatoon Legends (2003).

 Tom Carcione